Widgets

 Shared: Every user sees the same data in real time.
 If one user applies a filter, it updates globally for everyone viewing the app.

-Unlink all: A "reset" button that breaks every connection between the widget and your backend flows in one click.
+Unlink all: A reset button that breaks every connection between the widget and your backend flows in one click.

-Data binding (connecting to logic)
+Data binding

 Widgets come to life when linked to your Flow Builder.
 We call these connection points properties.